 Q: My 3rd or 4th grade student really loves math.
 Can she/he enroll in Math Circles?

 A: No. Demand for our middle school sessions is so high that it seems unfair to turn away middle schoolers who want to participate to make room for younger students who will have the option to enroll later.
 We also stick to this policy because our program is not about accelerating children.

 Q: If I attended last quarter, am I guaranteed a spot in the next quarter?

 A: Generally, yes.
 You do need to have good attendance (no more than two absences in a quarter), and you are only guaranteed a spot at the same location.
 Please note: Because we do not have nearly as many spaces available in our summer camps as we do in our academic year program, no one is guaranteed a spot in the summer.
 However, we generally give priority to students who have strong attendance during the school year priority in our summer lottery as much as we can.

 Q: I have more than one child in math circles.
 Can I put them under the same username?

 A: Yes!
 Our new system (as of August, 2019), now has family accounts.
 (Prior to this date families have had to create multiple accounts–thank goodness that’s over).

 Q: Do you have a summer program?

-A: Currently, no. Our colleagues at the Young Scholar’s Program at the University of Chicago do have a summer program.
+It’s worth noting that our colleagues at the Young Scholar’s Program at the University of Chicago also have a summer program for 7th to 12th graders.
 We collaborate with UChicago YSP during the school year, but their summer session is not part of Math Circles (although we still recommend it!)
-We are considering running a summer program in 2017.